 - Locate the bucket for which you want to enable the lifecycle feature.
 Click the bucket name to enter its details page.

-- Click Basic Configuration on the top, scroll down to Lifecycle and then click Add Rules.
+- Click Advanced Configuration on the left, scroll down to Lifecycle, and then click Add a Rule.

 - Add lifecycle rules as needed.
 The configuration items are described as follows:

-- Rule Name: Enter a name for the lifecycle rule.
+- Rule ID: enter a name for the lifecycle rule.

-- Manage current version: You can transition or delete objects in the current version by enabling Manage current version.
-You can transition the objects in a bucket from COS Standard to COS Infrequency Access or Archive Storage, and delete the objects upon their expiration.
+- Managing the current version: you can transition or delete the current version of an object using this option.
+It allows you to transition objects in your bucket from COS STANDARD to COS STANDARD_IA or ARCHIVE, or delete objects upon expiration.

-- Manage previous versions: You can transition or delete objects of previous versions by enabling Manage historical versions.
-If it is not enabled, only objects of the latest version are processed by default.
+- Managing historical versions: you can transition or delete previous versions of an object using this option.
+If it is not enabled, only the latest version of an object is processed by default.

-- After the lifecycle rules are configured, click OK and you will see the lifecycle rules.
+- After the lifecycle rule is configured, click OK, and it will be listed instantly.

-- When you want to disable a lifecycle rule, click Edit to change the status of the rule to Disable or delete the lifecycle rule.
+- When you want to disable a lifecycle rule, click Edit to change the rule state to Off, or simply delete the rule.